sysfce2/AviSynthPlus/distrib/docs/english/source/avisynthdoc/corefilters/resize.rst

 .. describe:: force

-    Force the resizing process even if the dimensions remain unchanged and ``src_width`` or ``src_top`` are zero.
-Useful to intentionally prevent sudden visual differences that might occur if resizing is unexpectedly skipped.
+    Force the resizing or convolution with resize kernel (filtering) process even if the dimensions remain unchanged and ``src_width`` or ``src_top`` are zero.
+Useful to intentionally prevent sudden visual differences that might occur if resizing is unexpectedly skipped or if convolution only (filtering) without resize is required.
+    Some sources say it must be co-used with ``keep_center=false`` -- to be checked.

     * 0 - return unchanged if no resize needed
     * 1 - force H - Horizontal resizing phase